rhiot/rhiot/docs/readme.md

 ### MQTT cloudlet quickstart

-The MQTT cloudlet quickstart can be used as a base for the fat-jar MQTT microservice.
+The MQTT cloudlet quickstart can be used as a base for the fat-jar MQTT microservices.

 #### Creating and running the MQTT cloudlet project